fnkr/fedora-secure-boot/README.md

 sudo ./install-mok YOUR_NAME

 # Sign kernel modules with the newly generated MOK
-# This is an example which will sign VirtualBox kernel modules:
+# This is an example which will sign and load VirtualBox kernel modules:
-sudo ./sign-vbox-modules
+sudo ./sign-and-load-vbox-modules

 # Reboot to finish the MOK import
 sudo reboot